 - Archeological Museum.
 The museum houses findings from the excavations carried out in Fiesole.
 There is an entrance fee.

 - Church of San Francesco.
 Built in the 14th century on the site of the ancient acropolis, it was the oratory of the convent of the Romite order of Florence.
 In the 15th century, it was taken over by the Franciscans and underwent numerous changes during the centuries that followed.

-On our way back to Florence we can extend this itinerary to include a stop at the church of S. Domenico in whose convent brother Giovanni da Fiesole, known as Beato Angelico, was the prior.
+On the way back to Florence, the tour can be extended to include a stop at the Church of San Domenico where, in the 15th century, the prior of the convent was Friar Giovanni da Fiesole, the illustrious painter known as Fra Angelico.